praveenambati1233/Docker_Kubernetes/README_bck.md

 Get Pods on particular namespace `kubectl get pods --namespace=app-space`

-Get services on particular namespace `kubectl get services  --namespace=app-space`
+Get Pods on particular namespace `kubectl get services  --namespace=app-space`

 To get all the resouces `kubectl get all --all-namespaces`